 Big ideas fuel big results.
 Recently our idea to explore the critically important yet under-explored Ocean Twilight Zone (OTZ) made waves with private funders.
 With their support, we have completed 4 major OTZ expeditions using custom-made ocean robots that are shedding light on a vast ocean realm that regulates our climate and has more biomass than all of our fisheries combined.

 WHOI scientists visit impossible places and do impossible things for ocean science.
 We do this by inventing our own tools inside two renowned marine innovation centers: The Center for Marine Robotics and The National Deep Submergence Facility.
 Both are developing next-generation robots and submersibles designed to accelerate our understanding of our changing ocean.

 WHOI researchers are working to preserve critical ocean ecosystems, such as coral reefs.
 A recent discovery that some corals are adapting to ocean warming that is killing many reefs sparked the WHOI Super Reefs Project.
 Project scientists are identifying climate-resistant corals and rearing them so they can seed compromised reefs and restore their health before it’s too late.

 Woods Hole Oceanographic Institution strives to be the best possible stewards of your generous support, utilizing your donations and investments to to conduct ocean research for the betterment of humanity.

 We believe in transparency and in showing you where your money goes.
-At left are figures from the charity rating service, Charity Navigator, which has awarded us with a four star rating for the eighth consecutive year.
+Below are figures from the charity rating service, Charity Navigator, which has awarded us with a four star rating for the eighth consecutive year.

 Thank you for supporting WHOI!